-Now that you understand a little more about what gluten is and how it affects your body if you have an intolerance to it, it is time to figure out what exactly you can eat.
+Once you understand what gluten is and how it affects your body, especially if you have an intolerance to it, it is time to figure out what exactly you can eat.
 This is a new lifestyle, so don’t treat it like something you only do when convenient.
 If you think it will be better, start gradual by slowly removing food items with gluten one by one until eventually the majority of your diet doesn’t have it.
 Remember that you have a sensitivity, not an allergy, so you can still have some gluten in small quantities.

 Foods With Gluten